telerik/fiddler-jam-docs/portal/portal-menu.md

 ## Feedback

-**Feedback** displays options for collecting information from the users regarding the Fiddler Jam Portal experience such as its features, documentation, and so on.
-The requirement to leave a comment with more details is optional if your feedback is positive, and mandatory if your feedback if neutral or straightforward negative.
+**Feedback** displays options for collecting information from the users regarding the Fiddler Jam Portal experience, such as its features, documentation, etc. Leaving a comment with additional details is optional if your feedback is positive and mandatory if your feedback is neutral or straightforward negative.

 ![Feedback option](../images/portal/menu/menu-feedback.png)